AndreRatzenberger/azure-func-net8-isolated-boilerplate/README.md

-# Boilerplate Code for Isolated Azure Functions on .NET 8 and Apple Silicon
+# Boilerplate Code for Durable Functions on .NET 8 Isolated and Apple Silicon

 This repository emerges as a lighthouse amidst the fog of Azure's official documentation and tooling mishaps.
 If you've ever found yourself in the treacherous waters of setting up Azure Functions from the ground up, especially the new "That's how it should be done" way all about isolated processes, where official examples lead to dead ends and commands vanish like mirages, consider this your haven.